-9.1.3 How to reuse the weights for regridding
+11.1.3 How to reuse the weights for regridding

-Please note: recycling weights only works in the dev version, and will be included in v0.3.1, which will be released publicly in March 2021 Under the hood nctoolkit regrids data by first generating a weights file.
+Under the hood nctoolkit regrids data by first generating a weights file.
 There are situations where you will want to be able to re-use these weights.
 For example, if you are post-processing a large number of files one after the other.
 To make this easier nctoolkit let's you recycle the regridding info.
-This let's you interpolate using either regrid or to\latlon, but keep the regridding data for future use by regrid.
+This let's you interpolate using either regrid or to_latlon, but keep the regridding data for future use by regrid.

 The example below illustrates this.
-First, we regrid a global dataset to a regular lation grid covering the North Atlantic, setting the recycle argument to True.
+First, we regrid a global dataset to a regular latlon grid covering the North Atlantic, setting the recycle argument to True.

-''' data = nc.open_thredds("https://psl.noaa.gov/thredds/dodsC/Datasets/COBE2/sst.mon.
+''' ds = nc.open_thredds("https://psl.noaa.gov/thredds/dodsC/Datasets/COBE2/sst.mon.mean.

-→mean.nc")
+→nc")

-data.select(timestep = 0)
+ds.select(timestep = 0)

-data.to_latlon(lon = [-79.5, 79.5], lat = [-0.75, 89.75], res = [1, 0.5], recycle =
+ds.to_latlon(lon = [-79.5, 79.5], lat = [-0.75, 89.75], res = [1, 0.5], recycle =